 What if we were able to shift our mindset and think of change in terms of opening up possibilities?
 What if we were able to see each moment as fresh and new?
 Would we then embrace, even celebrate impermanence?

-Join me in November, where over a three week period (November 1st through 21st), you’ll receive 15 emailed prompts designed to get you to notice, welcome, and celebrate impermanence in your own life.
-Each week (Monday through Friday) will focus on a theme.
+This workshop goes over a three week period and you receive 15 emailed prompts designed to get you to notice, welcome, and celebrate impermanence in your own life.

 Week 1 – Time & Change